 This no-butter lemon curd is better-for-you, yet just as rich and puckery as the traditional treat.
-Enjoy it from breakfast to dessert!
+Learn where lemon curd comes from, how to make it, and enjoy it from breakfast to dessert!

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.